+- Audio CD

+- Camera

 - CD-ROM

+- Floppy diskette

+- Iomega Jaz disk

 - Iomega Zip disk

-- Floppy diskette
+- Memory Stick

 Note - For Nautilus to recognize removable media, you must have an appropriate entry for the media in the /etc/fstab file.

 To Mount Media

 To mount media is to make the file system of the media available for access.
 When you mount media, the file system of the media is attached as a subdirectory to your file system.